-The Nominees have not formulated any specific plan or procedure with respect to the method by which they will comply with their fiduciary duties solely to the Company in conflict of interest situations.
-They intend to discharge their fiduciary duty solely to the Company with the advice of independent Pennsylvania counsel, and where appropriate the advice of independent financial advisors or other appropriate independent consultants and advisors, and after taking into account all then prevailing facts and circumstances.
-The Nominees, if elected, intend to convene the Company Board and begin an orderly process of addressing AlliedSignal's expressed desire to acquire the Company through a tender offer or business combination.
-This process would begin with a thorough review of the information previously presented to the Company Board by its management and financial and legal advisors regarding the AlliedSignal acquisition proposal.
+The Nominees have not formulated any specific plan or procedure with respect to the method by which they will comply with their fiduciary duties to the Company and to AlliedSignal in conflict of interest situations.
+They intend to discharge their fiduciary duty solely to the Company with the advice of independent Pennsylvania counsel, and where appropriate the advice of independent financial advisors or other appropriate independent consultants and advisors, and will take into account all then prevailing facts and circumstances.
+In this regard, each Nominee has acknowledged that he or she may have to consult independent counsel, from Delaware in the case of AlliedSignal, and from Pennsylvania in the case of the Company, to advise with respect to fulfilling his or her obligations to each corporation, where there are conflicts of interest, and has further acknowledged that any issue that relates to the sale, acquisition, merger or other business combination of the Company, including its Poison Pill (as defined below) and any other defensive measures, or processes or procedures for any acquisition, will present conflict of interest issues for which he or she must seek independent legal or other appropriate advice.

+As noted above, the Nominees will have a conflict of interest with respect to all matters involving a combination of AlliedSignal and the Company.
+Nevertheless, it may be possible that the Nominees may be able to begin a thorough review of the information previously presented to the Company Board by its management and financial and legal advisors regarding the AlliedSignal acquisition proposal.
 Depending on the prevailing facts and circumstances, the process may also include:

-a decision by those Nominees who are officers of AlliedSignal not to participate in any meetings of the Company Board dealing with AlliedSignal's acquisition proposals;
+a decision by the Nominees not to participate in portions of any meetings of the Company Board dealing with AlliedSignal's acquisition proposals, including portions of any meetings relating to the Company's Poison Pill or any other matters relating to the acquisition of the Company by AlliedSignal or any third party;

-the creation of a committee of the Company Board to deal with the AlliedSignal acquisition proposal (and any third party acquisition proposals), which committee may not include any current or former executives of AlliedSignal or the Company but might consist entirely or in part of current Company directors; and the solicitation of acquisition proposals from third parties.
+the creation of a committee of the Company Board to deal with the AlliedSignal acquisition proposal (and any third party acquisition proposals), which committee will not include any current or former executives of AlliedSignal or the Company and may consist entirely or in part of current Company directors (it being noted that the current Company directors have twice rejected AlliedSignal's \$44.50 per share cash offer); and the solicitation of acquisition proposals from third parties.